Categories: Blog

 When someone raves about your retreat to their best friend, that endorsement carries weight no Instagram ad can match.

-Create a simple referral program:
+• Create a simple referral program with clear incentives

 Research from Basundari shows that advanced organizers drive 80% of bookings in year two from past guests and referrals.